aospapp/aosp/external/parameter-framework/upstream/schemas/README.md

 - The `SystemClass` name (for consistency check)
 - `TuningAllowed` (whether the parameter-framework listens for commands)
-- The `ServerPort` on which the parameter-framework listens if `TuningAllowed=true`.
+- The `ServerPort` bind Address (PATH or TCP port) on which the parameter-framework listens if `TuningAllowed=true`.

 ## SystemClass.xsd